Charlotte Carissma Blood

 Consanguinity Index=0.2%

-Charlotte Carissma Blood is the daughter of General Sir Bindon Blood and Charlotte Elizabeth Colvin.1 She married Lt.-Col. Richard Hugh Royds Brocklebank, son of Thomas Brocklebank, on 14 September 1910, they had two sons and one daughter.1,2 She died on 5 December 1948, as the result of an accident.2
+Charlotte Carissma Blood was the daughter of General Sir Bindon Blood and Charlotte Elizabeth Colvin.1 She married Lt.-Col. Richard Hugh Royds Brocklebank, son of Thomas Brocklebank, on 14 September 1910, they had two sons and one daughter.1,2 She died on 5 December 1948, as the result of an accident.2

 From 14 September 1910, her married name became Brocklebank.1